-Mission: Delaware Guidance Services for Children & Youth, Inc. exists to provide quality behavioral health services for
+Mission: Delaware Guidance Services for Children & Youth, Inc. exists to provide quality mental health services for

 children, youth, and their families.
-We believe that all children have a right to good behavioral health and should have access to quality therapeutic care, regardless of their ability to pay.
+We believe that all children have a right to good mental health and should have access to quality therapeutic care, regardless of their ability to pay.

 Gina was a thirteen year old girl who came to Delaware Guidance Services feeling really sad.
 She felt like things weren't ever going to get better.
 She would cut herself and have frequent thoughts of wanting to die.
 She had been in foster care for quite a while.
 Her mom was in and out of her life.
 She spent some time living with her father who physically and emotionally abused her.
 When she came to Delaware Guidance Services we counseled her in individual therapy to help her work through her past traumas.
 Gina also was involved in family therapy.
 Her mother also participated in the program and learned that the choices she was making today were influenced by how she was raised as a child.
 Gina began to understand her mom better and learned that it was okay to cry, okay to be angry, and okay to listen to people and trust them.
 She is now back living with her mother and attending middle school and volunteering at a day care because she wants to protect children.